lawbel/zig-shogi/README.md

 CLI doesn't seem to exist at time of writing.
 Additionally, only public functions/constants (those marked with the `pub` keyword) are shown.

-Nonetheless, To build documentation for a particular module, say `source/sdl.zig`, run the following bash command from the project root directory, and then open up `docs/index.html` in your browser.
+Nonetheless, to build documentation for a particular module (say `source/sdl.zig`), run the following bash command from the project root directory, and then open up `docs/index.html` in your browser.
 This will show docs for all publicly exposed functions, types, etc.